Skip to main content

 Our Canadian agri-food exporting companies are vulnerable to serious financial injury as a result, and we lived this experience in canola and pork, as have some of our allies, notably Australia.
 Conversely, we need to concern ourselves with the prospect of predatory foreign acquisitions of Canadian agri-food assets, stemming from the financial injury from frivolous intentional trade barriers and otherwise.

-The 's mandate letter establishes human resources as an important focus of agri-food policy.
+The minister's mandate letter establishes human resources as an important focus of agri-food policy.
 It is also encouraging that the department has developed new capacity in monitoring and analyzing supply chains through the retail and consumer task team, and this can be further expanded.
 We have learned through the COVID-19 pandemic that agri-food supply chains can be long, complex, and subject to shifting bottlenecks.
 This presents the need for expanded conceptual frameworks and much broader data collection.

 Yet, some supply chain issues are really matters of efficiency and competitiveness, such as the need for a more agile regulatory system and new investment in automation and digitization.
 These are already known from the Barton report, the economic strategy table and previous research, and simply need to be fully enacted.